-Remedial liabilities are discounted only when the timing of the payments is fixed and the amounts are determinable.
-Our experience has been that the timing of the payments is not usually fixed so, generally, remedial liabilities are not discounted.
+Remedial liabilities are discounted only when the timing of the payments is estimable and the amounts are determinable.
+Our experience has been that the timing of the payments is not usually estimable and therefore, generally, remedial liabilities are not discounted.
 However, under purchase accounting, acquired liabilities are recorded at fair value, which requires taking into consideration inflation and discount factors.
-Accordingly, as of the acquisition date, we recorded the remedial liabilities assumed as part of the acquisition of the CSD assets at their fair value, which was calculated by inflating costs in current dollars using an estimate of future inflation rates as of the acquisition date until the expected time of payment, then discounted to its present value using a risk-free discount rate as of the acquisition date.
-Subsequent to the acquisition, discounts were and will be applied to the environmental liabilities as follows:
+Accordingly, as of the respective acquisition dates, we recorded the remedial liabilities assumed as part of the acquisition of the CSD assets and of Teris LLC at their fair value, which was calculated by inflating costs in current dollars using an estimate of future inflation rates as of the acquisition date until the expected time of payment, then discounted the payment to present value using a risk-free discount rate as of the acquisition date.
+Subsequent to the acquisitions, discounts were and will be applied to the environmental liabilities as follows:

-- Remedial liabilities assumed relating to the acquisition of the CSD assets from Safety-Kleen are and will continue to be inflated using the inflation rate at the time of acquisition (2.4%) until the expected time of payment, then discounted at the risk-free interest rate at the time of acquisition (4.9%). - Remedial liabilities incurred subsequent to the acquisition and remedial liabilities of ours that existed prior to the acquisition have been and will continue to be recorded at the estimated current value of the liability which is usually neither increased for inflation nor reduced for discounting.
+• Remedial liabilities assumed relating to the acquisitions of the CSD assets and Teris LLC are and will continue to be inflated using the inflation rate at the time of acquisition (2.4% and 2.17%, respectively) until the expected time of payment, then discounted at the risk-free interest rate at the time of each acquisition (4.9%).

+Remedial liabilities incurred subsequent to the acquisitions and our remedial liabilities that existed prior to the acquisitions have been and will continue to be recorded at the estimated current value of the liability which is usually neither increased for inflation nor reduced for discounting.